kebnoa/Civ6RFCitySettlement/README.md

 ![SHAP impact on model Summary](/Analysis/Images/SHAP_summary_01.png)

 This diagram summarises the influence the various plots at city settlement have on its eventual prosperity.
-Simplified, the model recommends the following in order of impact:
+Simplified, the model recommends the following in order of significance (desireability?):

-* Grassland (Hills) with Woods are desirable and the more the merrier.
+* 2 or more Grassland (Hills) with Woods tiles are great.
+(1 is better than none, though)
+* 1x Luxury is great.
+(More than 1 isn't significant, not having one is significantly negative).
+* 2x Stone is good.
+(1 is better than none)
+* Bonus resources are good and are significant in this order of preference:
+  * 1x Bananas tile.
+  * 1x Rice tile, more than 1 isn't significant.
+  * 2 or more Wheat tiles.
+  * 1x Deer tile
+  * 1x Fish tile
-* Plains with Rainforest are desireable and the more the merrier.
+* 2x Plains with Woods is good.
-* Having a luxury (or two) is great.
-* Coast and Lake tiles should be minimised.
-* Plains with Woods are positive if you have many of them.
+* 2x Plains (Hills) with Rainforest is good.
-* Rice is good to have
-* Desert (Hills) should be minimised
-* The following are positive to some degree:
-  * Other Bonuses (Not Wheat, Stone, Cattle, Rice, or Horses)
-  * Grassland with Woods
+* Minimal, or no, Grassland with Woods tiles are preferable.
-  * Grassland
-  * Stone
-  * Grassland with Mountain
-  * Wheat
-  * Plains (Hills) with Rainforest
+* Plains with Rainforest are positive.
-  * Cattle
-* The following should be avoided:
-  * Desert Floodplains
-* Some Plains are beneficial
+* 8 or more Grassland tiles are positive.
+(Less than this is generally negative)
-* Grassland (Hills) are not very impactful, but higher seems to be negative.
+* 4 or more Grassland (Hills) tiles are positive.
+* 1x Coast and Lake tile is marginally positive, more than this is negative.
+* Minimal Plains tiles are preferable.
+* 1 or more Grassland Mountain tiles are positive
+* Not settling next to a River is negative.

 Read the full report: [Civ6RFCitySettlement.pdf](Civ6RFCitySettlement.pdf)